![]() |

 It’s perhaps worth noting here in passing that Warring’s test report gives the name of the new makers as “Aeronautical & Electronic Engineering Co.”
 This is incorrect – the “&” is where I’ve consistently placed it elsewhere, as confirmed on the boxes.
 It took a little longer for the AMCO 3.5 PB to re-enter production - as far as I’m presently aware, the initial advertisements for this re-introduced model appeared in June 1953.
 The engine incorporated a few well-considered modifications to Ted Martin's original Anchor Motor Company design.
 Dennis Allen was doubtless responsible for these improvements.
 However, it remained basically the same unit - just a little more durable.

 Ballard’s arrival at Aeronautical Electronic & Engineering Co. in mid 1953 came some time after production of the AMCO 3.5 BB had resumed and more or less concurrently with the re-introduction of the AMCO 3.5 PB.
 Accordingly, Ballard had little or nothing to do with either re-introduction, both of which which were implemented or at least set in motion prior to his arrival.
-At this point, a corporate reorganization took place which may shed considerable light upon Ballard's character.
+At this point, a corporate reorganization took place which seems to shed considerable light upon Ballard's character.
 Having been a Managing Director at E.D. for some 7 years, Ballard was evidently unwilling to accept what he would have seen as a "demotion" from a parallel position with his new employer.
 However, F. F. Wells was equally (and understandably) unwilling to step down from his position as Managing Director of the company which he had worked hard to establish before Ballard came on the scene.
 The impasse which this situation potentially represented was resolved through the division of the company into two distinct entities.
 Both the engines and the Avionic radio control gear continued to be manufactured by Aeronautical Electronic & Engineering Co., which was still led by F. F. Wells as Managing Director.
-However, a separate entity known as AMCO Model Engines Ltd. was now established to market the engines, with Ballard in the position of Managing Director.
+However, a separate entity known as AMCO Model Engines Ltd. was now established to market the engines, with Jack Ballard in the position of Managing Director.
 The true nature of this split was underscored by the fact that the two companies both remained at the same address - Sunleigh Works, Alperton, Middlesex.
-It's clear that the split was on paper only in reality - all of its business activities remained under one roof.
+It's clear that in reality the split was only on paper - all of its business activities remained under one roof.
 This reorganization of the company seems to me to imply a certain element of self-centredness and self-importance on Ballard's part - his joining the company was evidently conditional upon his being immediately placed in a managerial position which preserved the status which he had achieved with E.D.
 If the company had to be split to achieve this, so be it ..............one wonders what Ballard brought to the venture that constituted a sufficient inducement to persuade Wells to agree to his terms.

 The proposed new models included shaft valve units in the .55 cc, 1.5 cc and 2.5 cc displacement categories.
 Their advertising profiles suggested that these models were to be based to a significant degree upon the design of the AMCO 3.5 PB.
 There was also a 7.5 cc version of the disc rear rotary valve (RRV) 3.5 BB model.
 A 5 cc RRV model was later added to this "phantom" lineup.
 However, none of these models appear to have reached the series production stage, and I am presently unaware of any surviving examples of any of them other than a few prototypes of a somewhat re-designed 1.5 cc model, of which more anon.
-At this stage, Dennis Allen was still involved with the technical side of the company's model engine development and manufacturing programs.
+At this stage, Dennis Allen was still involved with the technical side of Aeronautical Electronic & Engineering's model engine development and manufacturing programs.
 While working on the various design improvements which are reflected in the later versions of the AMCO 3.5 PB, Allen had not confined his attention to the AMCO models - in his spare time he had been working with his good friend Len Steward to develop a design for a new lightweight 2.35 cc plain bearing diesel which he believed to have considerable commercial potential.
 According to an unattributed article about the Allen-Mercury (A-M) enterprise which appeared in the June 1958 issue of “Model Aircraft”, Allen offered this design to his employers, who were not interested.
 He reportedly also offered the design to E.D., who likewise declined.
 These rejections had far-reaching consequences for all concerned, since Allen’s unswerving belief in his new design led him to seek other avenues for getting it into production.
 Over the years since he had worked for Henry J. Nicholls, Allen had maintained his close personal ties with Nicholls and Mercury Models.
 In the first half of 1954 this association resulted in Allen’s departure from Aeronautical Electronic & Engineering Co. to commence independent model engine manufacture in cooperation with Nicholls under the Allen-Mercury (A-M) banner.
 Len Steward also left Aeronautical Electronic & Engineering Co. at the same time to become closely involved in Allen's new venture on the technical side, while Nicholls presumably assisted with start-up funding.
-Ballard's company thus lost two of its most capable and experienced model engine experts at one stroke.
+Ballard's associated company thus lost two of its most capable and experienced model engine experts at one stroke.

 As it was, the new model was manufactured by Allen’s own company, D. J. Allen Engineering of Edmonton in North London and was marketed by Mercury Models, hence the name.
 A significant case of opportunity lost as far as Jack Ballard was concerned ………… The very over-square bore and stroke of the AMCO 3.5 must surely have influenced Allen when designing the later 3.5 cc A-M 35 (released in 1955), since he adopted exactly the same bore and stroke for that engine.
 So despite its different porting system, the AMCO 3.5 PB may thus quite legitimately be seen as very much the “parent” or prototype of the A-M 35.
 I love connections ……….